nircoe/Unity_Data_Management/README.md

           * class DataManager - no need to change

-          * class DataWriterReader - no need to change
+          * class DataWriterReader - no need to change, abstract base class for specific Data Writer-Readers

+          * class FileWriterReader - no need to change, inheret from DataWriterReader

+          * class CloudWriterReader - no need to change, abstarct base class for specific Cloud Data Writer-Readers, inheret from DataWriterReader

+          * class GoogleCloudWriterReader - no need to change, inheret from CloudWriterReader

+          * class AppleCloudWriterReader - no need to change, inheret from CloudWriterReader

           * interface IDataManagement - no need to change, every script in your game that will need to write/read game data needs to implement this inteface